 “Accidental-poisoning deaths among youths ages 15 to 24 increased 113 percent between 1999 and 2004, mostly due to prescription-and illegal-drug abuse, reports the Centers for Disease Control and Prevention.
 Upping overdose risks: Four out of ten teens believe that prescription meds are much safer to use than illegal drugs – even when they are not prescribed by a doctor.”

 It is very important to understand drug slang and terminology.
 The more you understand what these terms are the more you will be able to monitor your teen or loved one’s behavior.
+According to WebMD, these are the most commonly abused drugs and terms.

 The following are some current street/slang drug terms: